10 Best College Football Predictions Against The Spread Week 5

 ATS PICK Over

-I don’t normally go over on super-high point totals, and it’s a leap of faith here these two will all of a sudden going to show who they really are, but if this goes like it should, buckle up.
+I don’t normally go over on super-high point totals, and it’s a leap of faith here that these two will all of a sudden show who they really are, but if this goes like it should, buckle up.

 The Ohio defense has decided not to show up so far.
 It got hit by Florida Atlantic for 38 points, got rocked by Penn State and Iowa State, and last week got into a wild 59-52 shootout win with Fordham.
 Now comes the educated guess part …